 Hard copy (paper) academic statements

 Hard copy academic statements aren’t going away.
-RMIT will continue to automatically issue a hard copy testamur to graduating students (free of charge).
+RMIT continues to automatically issue a hard copy testamur to graduating students (free of charge).

-If you want or need a hard copy transcript, AHEGS, VET Qualification statement or Statement of Attainment, they are still available on request (fees apply).
+If you want or need a hard copy transcript, AHEGS, VE Qualification statement or Statement of Attainment, they are still available on request (fees apply).

 Go to each statement’s webpage for costs and issuing details for digital and hard copy statements.